 As you get further into your freelancing career, you’ll have a better understanding of your costs, your time investment and what you should be paid.

-You’ll be able to speak more confidently to why you are worth what you charge.
+You’ll be able to speak more confidently about why you are worth what you charge.

 As you get more jobs under your belt, you’ll be able to tackle these issues and get results faster.